JACKSON

 Each week our coaches identify a PLAYER OF THE WEEK from the 3,000+ children we work with, as a recognition of their talent, efforts or improvement.

-This week's PLAYER OF THE WEEK Award goes to Yasir from Hallfield Primary School in Bayswater, Westminster.
+This week's PLAYER OF THE WEEK Award goes to Mappiad from Stepney Park Primary School in Stepney, Tower Hamlets.